Mesothelioma vs. Asbestosis

 Mesothelioma and asbestosis are both caused by inhaling microscopic asbestos fibers, but they aren’t the same disease.
 Each requires specific methods of treatment.

-In order to compare mesothelioma to asbestosis, it is important to have a basic understanding of what asbestosis is.
 Asbestosis is a chronic respiratory disease caused by prolonged exposure to asbestos.
-The inhaled asbestos fibers cause lung scarring and stiffness of the lungs, which prevents the patient from taking full, deep breaths.
+Inhaled asbestos fibers cause lung scarring and stiffness, which prevents the patient from taking full, deep breaths.

-Asbestosis is also very similar to pulmonary fibrosis and is often diagnosed as such.
-The difference between these diseases is that pulmonary fibrosis isn’t caused by asbestos exposure.
+Asbestosis is very similar to pulmonary fibrosis and is often misdiagnosed as such.
+The primary difference is pulmonary fibrosis isn’t caused by asbestos exposure.

 Is Asbestosis Cancer?

 Asbestosis is not cancer, but it is associated with numerous malignancies.
-Studies have shown that having the disease can make patients more likely to develop lung cancer in the future.
-Patients with asbestosis could even develop mesothelioma in the future.
+Studies have shown that asbestosis can make patients more likely to develop lung cancer in the future.
+Asbestosis can even lead to mesothelioma.

-Although asbestosis isn’t cancer, there are, unfortunately, long-term complications due to the permanent scarring of lung tissue.
+Although asbestosis isn’t cancer, there are long-term complications due to the permanent scarring of lung tissue.
 Unfortunately, there currently is no cure for asbestosis.